English

 }

-Access-Control-Allow-Origin: https://www.kivicube.comIf you pass ArrayBuffer, Blob, or File instead, you can usually ignore CORS configuration because the file download happens on your own side first.
+Access-Control-Allow-Origin: https://www.kivicube.comIf you pass ArrayBuffer, Blob, or File instead, you can usually ignore CORS configuration because the file is downloaded on your own side first.

 const response = await fetch("https://your.domain.com/path/to/image.jpg");